WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

-On August 8th, 2022, the US Department of Treasury applied sanctions law as directly as it could against a decentralized application (dApp), by bringing the liability for interactions with OFAC-sanctioned entities to all Ethereum wallets that interacted with the Tornando Cash on chain mixer.
+On August 8th, 2022, the US Department of Treasury applied sanctions law as directly as it could against a decentralized application (dApp), by bringing the liability for interactions with OFAC-sanctioned entities to all Ethereum wallets that interacted with the Tornando Cash on-chain mixer.
 This precedent rightly inflamed concerns about the scope of national compliance, governmental overreach, and protocol neutrality.